Cozumel house rentals art

 Sunday night in the Plaza

 Sunday night is fiesta time in the main plaza downtown.
 There is a Mexican band and lots of dancing by locals and tourists.
 This is date night for the locals.
 Families come with the kids dressed in their cutest outfits.
 Older kids come so the boys can check out the girls and vice versa.
-Watch the spray paint artists and get your hair braided by experts.
-Freak out your loved ones with a handpainted, temporary tattoo.
-Sometimes, in addition to the band the local schools put on a music or dance recital.
+Admire the new lighted fountain and get your hair braided by experts.
+Sometimes, in addition to the band the local schools or dance studios put on a music or dance recital.

 Located in the middle of town, near the waterfront.